The Tracker One is a ready-to-go Tracker SoM carrier board with optional weatherproof enclosure.

 - Extensible: IP67-rated M8 connector includes CAN Bus, UART, GPIO, and power for simple expansion.

-- USB-C for flashing, debugging and power with higher charging rates than Micro-USB or for use without an internal battery.
+- USB-C for flashing, debugging and power with higher charging rates than Micro-USB.

 - RGB LED for use as both a user-configurable device as well as Particle status information.